 Aussies are taking fewer and fewer vacation days each year.
-While this would ordinarily be good news for employers, there are more drawbacks to business than positives.
+While this would ordinarily be good news for Australian employers, there are more drawbacks to business than positives.

 Recent research found Aussies third-worst in the world for taking leaves, just behind Japan and Italy.
 Each year, the average person fails to use 6 days of their annual leave entitlement.
-Additionally, 3 in 10 workers admitted to having to leave work early from exhaustion.
+Additionally, 3 in 10 Australian workers admitted to having to leave work early from exhaustion.
 But 3% of workers have more than ten weeks of annual leave set aside.

 Following labour laws for leave allotment